Blind spots and biases: the dangers of ignoring eccentricity in gravitational-wave signals from binary black holes: Blind spots: Reduced GW search sensitivity to eccentric binaries

 The SRF depends on the intrinsic source population under consideration.
 If the fraction of signals with high eccentricity ($>0.01$) is large, we expect to fail to recover a higher fraction of them.
 In order to estimate SRF, we choose a network of three detectors: HLV, with two LIGO detectors H and L at Hanford and Livingston respectively, and the Virgo (V) detector in Italy.
 For the full population described above, we estimate SRF to be 0.992 for optimal search (injection and recovery done with \textsc{IMRPhenomD}) for both the Advanced LIGO and A+ detector sensitivities.
 We kept the same sensitivity for Virgo \citep{PyCBC-PSD:AdvVirgo} in both the networks.
 With eccentric injections using \textsc{EccentricFD}, the SRF for full population is estimated to be 0.989 (0.987) for Advanced LIGO (A+) detector sensitivity.
 For another set of eccentric injections generated using TaylorF2Ecc, the estimated SRF is 0.989 (0.987) for Advanced LIGO (A+) detector sensitivity.
 This indicates that the presence of eccentricity in GW signal reduces the overall SRF if non-eccentric recovery models are used.
 Moreover if the population has a significant number of events from the parameter space which is responsible for most loss in FF, the SRF is further reduced, indicating failure of recovering comparatively large fraction of events in that parameter region.
 For a targeted region in parameter space of non-negligible eccentricity ($e_{10}>0.01$) and high mass ratio ($q>3$), we summarize the results in Table \ref{table:SRF}.
 In this targeted region, we can get the value of SRF as low as $\sim$0.918 compared to the SRF of $\sim$0.99 for optimal pipeline.

 To gain insights into a realistic population, we create another injection set.
-This set incorporates a power-law distribution of source frame masses, consistent with GWTC-3 population analysis \cite{LIGOScientific:2021psn}, and an eccentricity distribution drawn from simulations outlined in \cite{Kremer:2019iul, Zevin:2021rtf}.
+This set incorporates a power-law distribution of source frame masses, consistent with GWTC-3 population analysis \cite{KAGRA:2021duu}, and an eccentricity distribution drawn from simulations outlined in \cite{Kremer:2019iul, Zevin:2021rtf}.
 We limit the source frame mass distribution to the range [5, 50]$M_{\odot}$, aligning with the template banks we generated.
 We use the same HLV detector network with two sensitivities for LIGO detectors.
 For this injection set, the SRF for the baseline model was calculated at $\sim$0.986 for both Advanced LIGO and A+ sensitivity.
 Focusing on targeted regions ($e_{10}>0.01, q>3$), the SRF is found to be $\sim$0.944 (0.946) for \textsc{EccentricFD} (\textsc{TaylorF2Ecc}) injections with Advanced LIGO design sensitivity, and $\sim$0.927 (0.928) for \textsc{EccentricFD} (\textsc{TaylorF2Ecc}) injections with A+ design sensitivity.

-While we might detect eccentric signals via either quasi-circular template-based searches \textit{or} unmodelled searches, increasing the true fraction of the underlying eccentric population that will enter into our catalogues, bias could be introduced in the subsequently inferred parameters.
+While we might detect eccentric signals via either quasi-circular template-based searches \textit{or} unmodeled searches, increasing the true fraction of the underlying eccentric population that will enter into our catalogs, bias could be introduced in the subsequently inferred parameters.
 For this reason, quantifying the bias introduced by analysing eccentric signals with quasi-circular waveform models is necessary.
 We turn our attention to this in the following section.